 Jean-Bart piled on FIFA for banning him has not posted anything yet

-Nevertheless, researchers found that"the sexual behaviour and requests from Mr. Jean-Bart ranged from improper touching, to sexual abuse and harassment and, in the worst case to rape (and forced abortion)."
-Evidence provided by FIFPro, the global players' union, revealed how systemic the misuse was, with 34 possible victims and 10 potential perpetrators identified, such as 14 potential victims of Jean-Bart.
+Nevertheless, investigators found that"the sexual conduct and requests from Mr. Jean-Bart ranged from improper touching, to sexual harassment and abuse and, in the worst case of rape (and forced abortion)."
+Evidence provided by FIFPro, the global players' union, revealed how systemic the misuse was, together with 34 potential sufferers and 10 potential perpetrators identified, including 14 potential sufferers of Jean-Bart.

 Want to learn more about FIFA Mobile Coins at https://www.mmoexp.com/Fifa-mobile/Coins.html